-I spent a good deal of brain-work and time this morning fiddling around with something that just wasn’t coming together – polishing a turd, in the parlance.
+I spent a good deal of brainpower this morning fiddling around with something that just wasn’t coming together – polishing a turd, in the parlance.

-Frankly, I was feeling like a bit of a chump after dumping the morning’s yield into the round file.
-Luckily, all around good guy Pat Dryburgh (friend, fellow designer, movie star) reminded me that what I had thrown away was decidedly not my work – it was a sketch, a draft – and the decisions I made about how best to move ahead (even when that decision was to turf the entire thing) was what was important.
+Frankly, I was feeling like a bit of a chump after dumping the morning’s yield into the bin.
+Luckily, all around good guy Pat Dryburgh (friend, fellow designer, movie star) reminded me that what I had thrown away was decidedly not the work – it was a sketch, a draft, an idea – and the decisions I made about how best to move ahead (even when that decision was to turf the entire thing) was what was important.
 Those decisions hadn’t gone away.
 Without those decisions I’d be left high and dry with no clear vision of where to go next.
 Finding out what doesn’t work is still worthwhile work.